The commercial lease agreement in Argentina

 The transfer of the real estate does not affect the lease, and the agreement remains in force vis-à-vis the new owner.

-1. Advanced termination
+7) Advanced termination

 The tenant may terminate the contract at will after six months of the term have elapsed.
 However, a one-month prior notice is required, and the landlord is entitled to compensation equivalent to one-and-a-half month rent in case termination takes place during the first year of the contract and to one-month rent if it operates afterward (CCCN, Article No. 1,221, Sub-article a).

-1. Electronic address
+8) Electronic address

-1. Registration of the lease agreement
+9) Registration of the lease agreement

 Real estate commercial lease agreements must be declared before the Federal Administration of Public Revenues of the Nation (Law 27,551, Article No. 16).
+Law No. 27,551 was repealed by the Decree.
+Please see the amendments by consulting the following article of our Legal Blog: New regulations of real estate leases in Argentina.

 Mario E. Castro Sammartino